amwellius/MPC_SPS_2024/README.md

 TO DO LIST:

   - add function to set true only after a number of positive correlations (#define)
+  - create a MAP of the track and control the car according the map and the real data
   - clean up the code

 CURRENTLY IN PROCESS: